neuralsystems/PRED/matlab/README.md

 MATLAB implementation of Pairwise Relative Distance (PRED) for Class-Vector or Class-Sample datasets

 ## Dependencies
 - MATLAB (Tested on R2016a and above)
 - Statistics and Machine Learning Toolbox (MATLAB)

+## How to use
+- Run `predtest` to ensure function works correctly.
+All tests should show PASS.
+- Use the `pred` function for either class-vector or class-sample type datasets using appropriate formatting

 ## Function Help
 ```